stdarg/Node20Min/08_Async_Errors/README.md

 ```

 This is a simplified example of a domain error handler.
 Here, we create the
-domain and the, create an event listener that will listen for the 'error' event
+domain and the, create an event listener that will listen for the `error` event
 (only once), display the error and then exit with the error code '1'.